cypress-io/cypress-documentation/source/api/events/configuration-event.md

 If you don't return an object, then configuration will not be modified.

-Resolved values will show up in your Settings tab.
+Resolved values will show up in your Settings tab in the Test Runner.

 {% img /img/guides/background-configuration.png %}